Practical information on Montjuïc

 8- Montjuïc Castle.
 Castell de Montjuïc*

-Montjuïc Castle is an imposing castle that dominates the city since 1640.
-It was primarily used to repress the people during two centuries.
-Repression of the anarchists in the XIX century and prison for the political prisoners under Franco.
-In 1940 Lluis Companys was executed here.
-He was the president of the Generalitat of Catalonia.
-Nowadays is the only place of the city where you can see a statue of Franco.
-It also shelters a military museum.
+Montjuïc Castle is an imposing star-shaped castle that has dominated the city since 1640.
+For two centuries, it has been used mainly to repress the people: repression of anarchists in the 19th century and a prison for political prisoners under Franco.
+In 1940, Lluis Companys, the very popular President of the Generalitat of Catalonia, was executed here.
+It is currently the only place in the city where a statue of Franco remains.
+It houses a military museum.

 Metro/Bus : Bus: 193